smu160/PvsNP/README.md

 ## Troubleshooting

-Running the resmpling functions in analysis/resampling.py will only work on Unix based operating systems, i.e. Linux, MacOS, and etc. This issue will be addressed with the creation of a Dockerfile for those of you who are using Windows.
+Running the resmpling functions in analysis/resampling.py will only work on Unix based operating systems, i.e., Linux and MacOS.
+This issue will be soon addressed with the creation of a Dockerfile, for those of you who are using Windows.
 In the mean time, you have two choices:

-1. Use a machine that has a Unix based operating system.
+1. Use a machine that is running a Unix based operating system.
 2. Install and use any Linux distro of your choice.
-I reccomend [Ubuntu](https://www.ubuntu.com/download/desktop)
+I recommend [Ubuntu](https://www.ubuntu.com/download/desktop).

 ## Built With